 The potential scope and depth of the project are immense, the work akin to a treasure hunt.
 I have focused my search primarily on the early labour struggles within the Chinese Canadian community.
-Exploring Chinese-language source materials is especially exciting — both scholarly work and community publications including the first Chinese Canadian daily newspaper, the Chinese Times (Tai Hon Kong Bo), which served the Vancouver community from 1914 to 1992.
+Exploring Chinese-language source materials is especially exciting — both scholarly work and community publications including the longest-running Chinese Canadian daily newspaper, the Chinese Times (Tai Hon Kong Bo), which served the Vancouver community from 1914 to 1992.

-This excavation project is above all, an exercise to dispel stereotypes of Chinese people as docile strikebreakers.
+This excavation project is, above all, an exercise to dispel stereotypes of Chinese people as docile strikebreakers.
 In the stories below, it is clear that the early struggles of Chinese Canadian workers were about dignity and fairness.
 Their militancy and resistance were motivated by rage over overt and systemic racism, over the denial of their rights, and over their exploitation as workers on the basis of race and class.

 With this article, I want to invite other labour activists in Indigenous, Asian, Black and other racialized communities in Canada to join the excavation project and add richness to the fabric of Canadian labour history.
 It’s time to share these untold tales of resistance for generations of labour activists to come.